-HSP nervous systems are wired to produce a higher reaction to stimuli than those who aren’t HSP… most people will react to a car backfiring with a hardly a glance, but an HSP might jump out of their skin.
+HSP nervous systems are wired to produce a higher reaction to stimuli than people who aren’t HSP… most people will react to a car backfiring with a hardly a glance, but an HSP might jump out of their skin.
 And the reactions are usually greater for all the senses; loud noises, bright lights, a big crowd, strong smells, all of these might induce a stronger reaction from an HSP, than they would from someone who isn’t.

 Being HSP Sounds Hard, Are There Any Good Bits?!

 Yes!
-This in depth processing means that HSPs have a much more complex understanding of what’s happening in situations, They pick up the subtle clues and nuances that others might miss, and this gives them insight and intuition.
+This in depth processing means that HSPs have a much more complex understanding of what’s happening in situations.
+They pick up the subtle clues and nuances that others might miss, and this gives them insight and intuition.

-Seeing the world in so much detail can also increase levels of creativity and innovation; it’s no surprise that many artists, actors and creatives are HSP.
+Seeing the world in so much detail can also increase levels of creativity and innovation; so it’s no surprise that many artists, actors and creatives are HSP.